data-88/brauteseth_website/src/content/projects/GWC_Book.md

 ---

-After the blog was a success, I printed a book featuring a wide scope of writing and photographic work.

-The journal is a “zeitgeisticial-gestalt snapshot of Cape Town culture.”
+After the GWC blog was a success, I printed a book featuring a wide scope of writing and photographic work.
+The journal is a “zeitgeisticial-gestalt snapshot of Cape Town culture".
 Images focus upon a number of passions, including Cape Town, digital culture, advertising books, motorbikes and life on the internet.

 ![Ride to Stanford](/Ride-to-Stanford.jpg)
 ![Speak of The Devil](/Speak-of-The-Devil.jpg)